easystats/performance/papers/JOSE/paper.md

 #> - For variables: mpg, cyl, disp, hp.
 ```

+Here, we detected 9 multivariate outliers (i.e,. when looking at all variables of our dataset together).

 Other multivariate methods are available, such as another type of robust Mahalanobis distance that in this case relies on an orthogonalized Gnanadesikan-Kettenring pairwise estimator [@gnanadesikan1972robust].
 These methods are documented and described in the function's [help page](https://easystats.github.io/performance/reference/check_outliers.html).

 ## Model-Based Outliers